 21.4.
 Promotional Funds will be visible on a Lenders’ Dashboard and will become visible once a Borrower accepts the loan.

 21.5.
-Should a Borrower ultimately fail to accept the loan, after the Promotional funds have been credited to a Lenders Dashboard, rebuildingsociety retains the right to reverse the Promotional Funds Credit.
+Should a Borrower reject or cancel the loan, after the Promotional funds have been credited to a Lenders Dashboard, rebuildingsociety.com retains the right to reverse the Promotional Funds Credit.

 22. Security and the role of Ameuri Limited as security trustee

 22.1.
-Where a Borrower has agreed to secure a Loan the type of Security offered which will be detailed on the Website, on the listing page and the Loan Agreement, in particular, the Loan Particulars and Special Conditions.
+Where a Borrower has agreed to secure a Loan, the type of Security offered will be detailed on the Website on the listing page and also in the Loan Particulars and Special Conditions of the Loan Agreement.